-Something that could theoretically be implemented right away is facial recognition.
-Since the picture on an identity document is downloadable by anyone having access to it, one could pull this picture and run facial recognition software on it, comparing it to the voter standing in front of a camera at the polling station.
+The first security improvement could be facial recognition.
+Facial recognition can be implemented right away, since the picture on a travel document is downloadable by anyone having access to the document.
+This means that it is possible to load this picture and run facial recognition software on it, comparing it to the voter standing in front of a camera at the polling station.